Wallyball

 Wallyball (known in some places as rebound volleyball) is a fast-paced sport that is similar to volleyball played in a racquetball court, where it is legal to hit the ball off of the walls.

 The word "wallyball" is a portmanteau of the words "wall" and "volleyball".

+History

+American Wallyball Association (AWA) was formed in 1979 and organizes US championship in Men and Women and coed (Mixed).

+Events

+While in USA American Wallyball Association (AWA) organizes wallyball games, there are no international events for this competition.

 Number of players

 The number of players on a side can vary from two to six.
 The American Wallyball Association allows two, three, or four player teams, while the Wallyball Information Network also allows five and six player teams.

 Court and equipment

 Wallyball is played in a racquetball court which measures 40 ft long, 20 ft wide and 20 ft high.
 A center line divides the court in half.
 The net is hung above the center line, traversing the entire width of the court.
 The net is 3 ft tall and hung at no more than 8 ft above the floor for men's wallyball games and no more than 7 ft 6 in above the floor for women.
 Two service areas are on each side, extending across the entire width of the court and 1 foot from each end wall.
 The ball is spherical, weighs between 9 and 10 oz, and is 25 to 27 in in circumference (the same size as a regular volleyball).
 The ball is made of rubber.